The Health Effects of Wildfire Smoke

 Make sure your state and local representatives know that climate change is important to you.
 You can directly email every senator by following this link and searching for each name.
 Mailing addresses in their home states and their Washington offices, as well as their telephone numbers, can also be found there.

 We in America are fortunate to live in a democracy, and many of our friends around the globe enjoy the same privilege.
-Here’s a list of elections around the world this year.
-Here at home, not only we will be going to the polls in 2020 to pick the next president, all the seats in the House and 34 of 100 Senate seats will be up for grabs.
+Here at home, not only we will be going to the polls to pick the next president November, all the seats in the House and 34 of 100 Senate seats will be up for grabs.
 Also, at least 11 states and two territories will hold gubernatorial elections.
 Please research your candidate’s position on climate change and use your vote wisely for the health of our planet.

 - Power your home with renewable energy